 Using a Sensor to Trigger a Notification#

 Firmata is a nice way to get started with Arduino with Python, but the need for a PC or other device to run the application can be costly, and this approach may not be practical in some cases.
 However, when it’s necessary to collect data and send it to a PC using external sensors, Arduino and Firmata make a good combination.

 In this section, you’ll use a push button connected to your Arduino to mimic a digital sensor and trigger a notification on your machine.
 For a more practical application, you can think of the push button as a door sensor that will trigger an alarm notification, for example.

 To display the notification on the PC, you’re going to use Tkinter, the standard Python GUI toolkit.
 This will show a message box when you press the button.
-For an in-depth intro to Tkinter, check out the library’s documentation.
+For an in-depth intro to Tkinter, check out Python GUI Programming With Tkinter.

 You’ll need to assemble the same circuit that you used in the digital input example:

 After you assemble the circuit, use the following program to trigger the notifications: